Psychology (Conversion) MSc - 2026/7

 The School of Psychology is committed to developing graduates with strengths in Employability, Digital Capabilities, Global and Cultural Capabilities, Sustainability, and Resourcefulness and Resilience.
 This programme is designed to allow students to develop knowledge, skills, and capabilities in the following areas:

 Employability: The programme is designed to equip students with multiple employability and transferable skills.
 The modules and assessments will equip students with (1) the knowledge and ability to critically analyse existing literature, (2) the skills necessary to conduct research (e.g., literature review, study design and methodology, data analyses), and (3) the ability to effectively communicate about research in written and oral forms.
-The programme will also equip students with the ability to use their critical thinking, problem-solving, and communication skills in different contexts and to apply them to design materials informed by the core areas of Psychology.
+The programme will also equip students with the ability to use their critical thinking, problem-solving, and communication skills in different contexts and to apply them in class and to complete assessments in the core areas of Psychology.
 The range of different tasks and assessments will equip students with the ability to work well independently and in teams while developing good leadership and time management skills.

-Digital capabilities: The programme will teach students software to implement surveys, conduct research involving eye-tracking and physiological measures, and conduct qualitative and quantitative data analysis (e.g., Jamovi).
-As part of their assessments, students will be asked to show their ability to use communication software (e.g., PowerPoint, Prezi, Keynote) to create videos, leaflets, posters, and presentations.
-Through the programme students will also familiarise themselves with a range of software that facilitates in-class group activities (e.g., padlet, poleverywhere) and meetings (e.g., Microsoft Teams).
+Digital capabilities: Students will learn about software used to implement surveys, carry out research involving eye-tracking and physiological measures, and conduct qualitative and quantitative data analysis (e.g., Jamovi).
+As part of their assessments, students will be asked to show their ability to use software (e.g., PowerPoint) to create videos, leaflets, posters, and presentations.
+Through the programme students will have the opportunity to familiarise themselves with a range of software that facilitates in-class group activities (e.g., menti, padlet, poleverywhere) and meetings (e.g., Microsoft Teams).
+Students will also have access to AI tools through the My AI Surrey platform to enhance their learning and will be given guidance on how to use AI responsibly and effectively.
 By the end of the programme students will be proficient in using a range of different software and will be able to show digital capabilities associated with the employability skills described above.

 Sustainability: The programme is designed to allow students to analyse Psychological issues that are central to the United Nations Sustainability Development Goals (e.g., gender equality, reduced inequality, health and wellbeing, environmental issues).
 The modules will allow students to focus on specific issues and consider psychologically informed interventions that contribute to the sustainable development goals.
 Students will also have the opportunity to conduct research that focuses on one of these goals as part of their dissertation project.

 Global and cultural capabilities: The programme offers students the opportunity to develop knowledge and understanding of social psychological theories and their application to real-world issues.
 Across the modules, students will be presented with cross-cultural scientific evidence challenging the assumptions of some Western-based theories.
 In doing so, students will be encouraged to analyse cultural differences and ways to address social issues that occur in different parts of the world.
-When designing interventions or suggesting solutions, they will be prompted to think about the cultural contexts in which such action will be implemented.
-The programme involves students of different nationalities and cultural backgrounds.
-This implies that students will have the opportunity to consider different perspectives and broaden their views on specific social issues.
+When designing studies or suggesting solutions, they will be prompted to think about the cultural contexts in which these will be implemented.
+There are individuals of different nationalities and cultural backgrounds on our programme and thus students will have the opportunity to consider different perspectives and broaden their views on specific social issues.

 Quality assurance